-IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements
+IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgments

-Amendments to IAS 1 and IFRS Practice Statements 2 clarify the rules regarding disclosure of accounting policy information in financial statements.
-The Company does not expect hat the implementation of IAS 1 and IFRS Practice Statement 2 will have a material affect on the Company's financial statements.
+Amendments to IAS 1 and IFRS Practice Statement 2 clarify the rules regarding disclosure of accounting policy information in financial statements.
+The Company does not expect that the implementation of IAS 1 and IFRS Practice Statement 2 will have a material affect on the Company's financial statements.

-IAS 8 Accounting policies, changes in accounting estimates and errors
+IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors

 Amendments to IAS 8 clarify accounting for estimates.
-The Company does not expect that the implementation of IAS 8 will have a material effect on the Company's financial statements.
+The Company does not expect that the implementation of IAS 8 will have a material affect on the Company's financial statements.